 Messenger President/Owner Roy Eaton, Publisher Kristen Tribe and Editor Richard Greene presented the honor along with a $100 scholarship to Jacob Richey and Tony Howerton from Bridgeport High School and Hailey Holt from Paradise High School.

-Staff promotions, additions at Texas newspapers.
+Staff additions, promotions and other changes at Texas newspapers.